 40 years later . . .

 . . .
 And Henry was still doing his best work.
 Both of his parents had long passed and the Family Business, Tolbert’s Taxidermy Services had closed late last year.
 Henry, after years of doing what he absolutely loved, decided that it was time for him to retire.
 During the last few years of his services, he had totally redesigned his Garage.
 If not for the large “garage door,” there was really nothing about it that looked like a garage.
 Large enough to fit, at least, 4 standard size cars, the Garage really looked more like a small house.
 Being over 2,000 square feet, with everything from a waterfall, a huge aquarium and information on each pet around the Garage.
 It had the feel of a small museum.
 Designed by Henry, the Garage also had Dolby Surround Sound as well as a theater screen.
 It was the ultimate Man Cave.
 Henry mostly watched animal shows on the screen, with the occasional sports shows from time to time.
 Most of his buddies consisted of the various contractors, builders, local farmers and town officials.
 The whole town marveled at Henry’s Garage and groveled at the chance to take a stroll through it.
 The Garage also sported a fancy fridge, a full service bar and a game room.
 The main attractions of the Garage, though, were all of the pets that filled the area.
 Over the years, Henry collected all of the pets from owners who passed away.
 Early on, the pet owners would Will their pets, the ones that Henry had saved, back to Henry.
 After some time passed, it just became something that was understood between Henry and the pet owners.
 There were so many pets that his buddies joked that it closely resembled a zoo.
 Another great part of the Garage was the roof.
-It was made of a see-through tempered glass that allowed Henry to star gaze whenever he needed to relax.
+A local roofing company installed it which was made of a see-through tempered glass that allowed Henry to star gaze whenever he needed to relax.
 He spent many nights listening to Ulrich Schnauss, sitting back staring up into the Midnight Darkness.
 On hot Summer days, the glass would be covered, at the flip of a switch, with an electric blind.
 It was opened at night to let the Moonlight and stars shine through.

 Henry played up on the fact that his Garage did look a lot like a museum.
 There had been several articles written on his space since it was opened to the public.
 Both Channel 7 and Channel 12 News Teams showed up at different times to feature Henry and his Garage of Pets, during the last couple of months.
 This was mainly due to the buzz that was created by a few of the local schools.
 Henry opened up his Garage to monthly tours for all of the middle schools in the area a few months before he retired.
 From the first visit, it was an instant hit.
 The kids loved the Garage Tours and we’re always excited to stop by on a school tour.
 Henry enjoyed seeing the Staff and kids, too.
 Part of the fun for him was the preparation for each visit from neighboring schools.